 We should make AI’s predictive power work for freedom and autonomy.
 Marketing products, influencing behaviours, nudging people or fighting crime and terrorism should never undermine human dignity.

 And finally, we should make AI make us more human.
 The serious risk is that we might misuse our smart technologies, to the detriment of most of humanity and the whole planet.
 Winston Churchill said that ‘we shape our buildings and afterwards our buildings shape us’.
 This applies to the infosphere and its smart technologies as well.

 Singularitarians and AItheists will continue their diatribes about the possibility or impossibility of true AI.
 We need to be tolerant.
 But we do not have to engage.
 As Virgil suggests in Dante’s Inferno: ‘Speak not of them, but look, and pass them by.’
-For the world needs some good philosophy, and we need to take care of more pressing problems.Make a donation
+For the world needs some good philosophy, and we need to take care of more pressing problems.Support Aeon: make a one-off donation